paulb466/WEB_SCRAPING_RFD_website/README.md

 Basic Structure of the script:<br>
 LOOP<br>
-Scrapes link for:
+- Scrapes link for:

-title
+  - title
-link
+  - link
-trending score
+  - trending score

-check if item is a new item
+- check if item is a new item.

-if it is it stores it in a dictionary sends it to telegram
+    - if it is it stores it in a dictionary & sends it to telegram

-at 4:30am clear out the dictionary
+- at 4:30am clear out the dictionary

-so that dictionary doesnt get too large and bogs down the script dont send telegram message on first pass so that after clearing out the dictionary at 430am you get alot of new item messages
+    - so that dictionary doesnt get too large and bogs down the script
+- dont send telegram message on first pass so that after clearing out the dictionary at 430am you get alot of new item messages